Talgat Musabayev: ISS EP-1

 His third mission was as Commander of ISS EP-1, which was a visiting mission to the International Space Station.
 It was launched by Soyuz TM-32, and was landed by Soyuz TM-31 on 6 May 2001, for a total duration of 7 days 22 hours 4 minutes.
 This visiting mission was notable for carrying the first ever paying space tourist Dennis Tito.

 As of 2007, he was among the top 30 cosmonauts by time in space.

 Later life

 He retired from being a cosmonaut in November 2003.
 He became deputy head of the Zhukovsky Air Force Engineering Academy and was appointed to Major General in September 2003.
 From 2005 to 2007 he was General Director of "Bayterek" Corp. which was a Kazakhstani-Russian Joint Venture.

 11 April 2007, Musabayev was appointed Head of the National Space Agency of the Republic of Kazakhstan, also known as KazCosmos.

-From July 13, 2017 to January 24, 2023 - Deputy of the Senate of the Parliament of the Republic of Kazakhstan.
+From 13 July 2017 to 24 January 2023, he was Deputy of the Senate of the Parliament of the Republic of Kazakhstan.

-Personal life
+Personal life and death

-He is married and has two children.
+Musabayev was married and had two children.

+Musabayev died on 4 August 2025, at the age of 74.